ing-bank/zkflow/docs/limitations.md

 ## State and CommandData classes
 * For now only support TypeOnlyCommandData for commands
 * Encumbering states is not supported, this should be solvable with reference states or simply with contract rules
-* We do not support standard provided contracts: Cash, Token SDK, etc
+* We do not support standard provided contracts (yet): Cash, Token SDK, etc
 * Floating point types are not supported.
 Please use BigInteger or similar.

 ## General
-* Will some require additional knowledge on part of developer.
+* Will require additional knowledge on part of developer.
 Our goal is to minimize as far as possible

 # Differences (not necessarily limitations)
 * We leak the contract and command information to the verifier, because we use one circuit per contract command for performance reasons, and because the verifier must know which circuit (verifier key) to use.